1601-mma2013/Dignity/README.md

 potential users - someone who experience same situation/someone who make people experience this kind of situation.

-(user’s) behaviors - user who doesn't know or care human limit/human feelings
+(user’s) behaviors - user who doesn't know or care about human's patience limit/human feelings

-(user’s) attitudes - did something without knowing that's over someone limit.
+(user’s) attitudes - did something without knowing that it is over someone limit.

-(user’s) aptitudes - an interactive artwork that show human reaction and feeling.
+(user’s) aptitudes - an interactive artwork that shows human feelings and reactions.

-users’s ability to learn something quickly and do it well (user’s) motivations - think on people point of view before you start your action.
+(user’s) motivations - think on people point of view before you start your action.

 (user’s) environments - place at public or any exhibition/campaign

 (user’s) tools - hand

-(user’s) challenges - doesn't understand or didn't care other people feeling
+(user’s) challenges - doesn't understand or doesn't care other's feelings